 When the homeowner replies, automated follow-up stops and the real conversation goes to the right person.

 The same applies after a booked inspection.
-Once the appointment is on the calendar, the sequence should switch from “book the inspection” to reminders, preparation, or human handoff.
+Once the appointment is on the calendar, the sequence should switch from “book the inspection” to appointment reminders, preparation details, or human handoff.

 Should roofers call, text, or email first?